What is Peer-to-Peer Lending and Why Do Businesses Use It?

 Advantages of peer-to-peer lending

-• Speed: you don’t have to apply for a loan and wait for approval, so you can get access to funds quickly and easily.
+• Speed – you don’t have to apply for a loan (in the traditional sense) and wait for approval, giving you access to funds quickly and easily.

-• Rates: borrowers typically get a lower rate using P2P lending, while lenders can generate a higher return on investment.
+• Rates – borrowers typically enjoy low rates using P2P lending, while lenders can generate a higher return on investment, as they enjoy a greater share of interest payments.

 Disadvantages of peer-to-peer lending